ABOUT

 Relief Disguised as Duty

-I had the external strength to play the game but not the inner strength to manage the stress, the fear, and the constant pressure to perform.
+When I returned to the NFL three years later, I was physically ready but emotionally bankrupt.
+I had the strength to play the game but not the capacity to handle the stress, fear, and constant need to prove myself.

 From Cleats to Mops